liballeg/allegro5/README_android.txt

     an installable `.apk` file.

-Now you can install and run your project on your Android device.
+Now you can install and run your project on your Android device. adb should be set up and USB debugging enabled on your device.
-We assume you have the adb tool (the Android Debug Bridge) set up, and USB debugging enabled on your device.
-This can be quite involved, so please refer to the Android tool documentation.

  *  To install, use the command: